frapa/s3d/README.md

     make

-In the build directory you will find a shared lib named libs3d and a test program called test (tons of imagination).
+In the build directory you will find a shared library named libs3d (the extension is .so on Linux and .ddl on Windows) and a static library, also called libs3d (with extension .a on Linux and .lib on windows).

+There is also a small test program called test (tons of imagination) in the examples folder.
+To run it, type, from the root directory (otherwise it will fail loading the shaders):

+	./examples/test

 The build system should be cross-platform but everything has been tested only on my linux machine.